RACE DIVISIONS

 What is the Difference between Competitive and Recreational Divisions?

-Two main factors – estimated team time and equipment.
-Fastest teams in competitive generally finish in 6 – 7 hours while fastest recreational teams usually finish in 7 – 8 hours.
+Two main factors determine division placement: estimated team time and equipment.
+Fastest teams in the Competitive Division generally finish in 6 to 7 hours, while the fastest teams in the Recreational Division usually finish in 7 to 8 hours.
 You can look up past team times on the results page to get an idea.

 1. CORPORATE